kaditya25/balloon-locator/README.md

 ```

 ## Execute
-The initial version of the `locateBalloon` executable, which after the build
+The initial version of the `locateBalloon` executable (with `main.cc` copied
-process is located in the `exe` directory, requires one input: the path to an
+from `main_post-lecture.cc`), which after the build process is located in the
+`exe` directory, requires one input: the path to an image to display.
+Run the
-image to display.
-Run the executable as follows:
+executable as follows:
 ```bash
 cd exe
 ./locateBalloon ../images/easy-ones/frame00090.jpg